bharath03-a/RealTimeAnalytics/README.md

-# RealTimeReelAnalytics
+# RealTimeAnalytics

 ## Overview

-RealTimeReelAnalytics is a real-time streaming pipeline built with Apache Beam and Scio that analyzes social media reel interactions to detect "buzz" - when multiple friends of a user interact with the same reel content.
+RealTimeAnalytics is a **product analytics data pipeline playground** built with Apache Beam and Scio.
+This repository serves as a sandbox for experimenting with various real-time streaming analytics use cases, from social media engagement tracking to user behavior analysis leveraging scala data pipelines along my learning path to integrate different product use cases and business problems.

 ## Features